EnTimeMent/EnTimeMent.github.io/README.md

 ![](NIR_ABh_Puriya_Overlay_StereoMix_short.gif)

+Example video with the musicians Anupama Bhagwat (sitar) and Gurdain Rayatt (tabla)

 ### Group behavior recognition using attention-and graph-based neural networks [[link](https://github.com/EnTimeMent/Group-Behavior-Recognition)]

 This repository contains Python code for analysing group behaviours in the case of conversational groups, where an approaching participant is trying to engage in an already ongoing discussion in a group with three members.
 From the analysis it is predicted whether the group will either include or disregard the newcomer.
 Two different kinds of neural network-based models are included as part of the code, one based on attention networks and another based on multi-spatial-temporal graph convolution networks.
 See: